 Antique 19th Century Whaling Flensing Knife

-This crude blade was hand forged in the mid 1800’s and served a messy purpose.
+This sharp sickel shaped blade was hand forged in the mid 1800’s and served a messy purpose.

-It was made in New Bedford and was used in the Nantucket whaling industry to cut off blubber in the decompositioning of a killed whale.
+It was used in the Dutch whaling industry to cut off blubber in the decompositioning of a killed whale.

 It’s crudely hand-wrought and forged in iron with a cone to attach a wooden handle.

-This relic would be an unique piece to add to your whaling collection or cabinet of curiosities!
+This relic would be an unique piece to add to your collection or cabinet of curiosities!

 Even after almost two centuries this knife still remains in good condition!
 The iron surface of the blade only shows some minor wear due to use and time.